crmcarecloud/api-php-client/docs/Api/ProductReservationsApi.md

 Create a reservation

-Create a new product reservation in CRM CareCloud
+Create a new product reservation in CRM CareCloud.

 ### Example
 ```php